TheRenegadeCoder/sample-programs-website/sources/languages/lisp/description.md

-According to Wikipedia, Lisp is actually a family of languages.
+According to [Wikipedia][1], Lisp is actually a family of languages.
 In other words, Lisp has many dialects.
 For the purposes of this exercise, we'll be using Common Lisp.

 That said, let's talk about Lisp in general.
 As it turns out, Lisp, a language developed in 1958, is the second oldest high-level programming language.
-The only older language is Fortran.
+The only older language is [Fortran][2].
 Since its inception, the language has split into several dialects.
 Perhaps some of the most notable dialects are Scheme, Common Lisp, and Clojure.